 Incubation times vary depending on the weather conditions over the summer, but the eggs generally hatch in late summer or early fall.
 The gender of many turtles, including all of the species found in the Kawarthas, is determined by incubation temperatures.
 A long hot summer means that more of the young turtles will develop as females.

-Less than 1 in a hundred turtle eggs laid will hatch and grow into an adult turtle.
+Less than one in a hundred turtle eggs laid will hatch and grow into an adult turtle.
 Unlike birds, turtles do not tend their nests once laid, nor care for their young once they hatch.
 Once the female has finished laying her eggs she never sees them again.
 Nests are easily found and destroyed by predators such as raccoons, skunks, foxes, and coyotes looking for an early summer meal.
 The babies that do hatch are vulnerable to predators on land and in the water and few ever reach maturity (8-25 years of age depending on the species).